OJ17/things-I-learned-wiki/docs/Improvement/Other life improvement suggestions/other-life-improvement-ideas.md

 * Blow on hot food to cool it down, so you can eat faster (also works for stupidly hot coffee).

+* Don't eat 4 hour before sleeping as it can interfere with sleep

+``